"

 For reactants and products in solution, their relative amounts (concentrations) are conveniently used for purposes of expressing reaction rates.
 For example, the concentration of hydrogen peroxide, H2O2, in an aqueous solution changes slowly over time as it decomposes according to the equation:

-The rate at which the hydrogen peroxide decomposes can be expressed in terms of the rate of change of its concentration, as shown here:
+The rate at which the H2O2 reacts can be expressed in terms of the rate of change of the concentration of H2O2, as shown here:

 To obtain the tabulated results for this decomposition, the concentration of hydrogen peroxide was measured every 6 hours over the course of a day at a constant temperature of 40 °C. Reaction rates were computed for each time interval by dividing the change in concentration by the corresponding time increment, as shown here for the first 6-hour period:

-Notice that the reaction rates vary with time, decreasing as the reaction proceeds.
+Notice that the reaction rates vary over time, decreasing as the reaction proceeds.
 Results for the last 6-hour period yield a reaction rate of:

 This behavior indicates the reaction continually slows with time.
 Using the concentrations at the beginning and end of a time period over which the reaction rate is changing results in the calculation of an average rate for the reaction over this time interval.
 At any specific time, the rate at which a reaction is proceeding is known as its instantaneous rate.
 The instantaneous rate of a reaction at “time zero,” when the reaction commences, is its initial rate.
 Consider the analogy of a car slowing down as it approaches a stop sign.
 The vehicle’s initial rate—analogous to the beginning of a chemical reaction—would be the speedometer reading at the moment the driver begins pressing the brakes (t0).
 A few moments later, the instantaneous rate at a specific moment—call it t1—would be somewhat slower, as indicated by the speedometer reading at that point in time.
 As time passes, the instantaneous rate will continue to fall until it reaches zero, when the car (or reaction) stops.
 Unlike instantaneous speed, the car’s average speed is not indicated by the speedometer; but it can be calculated as the ratio of the distance traveled to the time required to bring the vehicle to a complete stop (Δt).
 Like the decelerating car, the average rate of a chemical reaction will fall somewhere between its initial and final rates.